BioinfoUNIBA/QEdit/README.md

 > python getREI.py -i outTable.txt.gz -r recoding.txt

 <h3>Differential RNA editing</h3>
 <p align="justify">The identification of differential RNA editing is still an open question.
-Nonetheless, dysregulated RNA editing at recoding events can be calculated employing the Mann-Whitney U-test described in <a href="https://www.ncbi.nlm.nih.gov/pubmed/30760294">Silvestris et al. (2019)</a> or the statistical pipeline proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/30559470">Tran et al. (2019)</a>.</p>

-Both pipelines are embedded with the get_DE_events.py script.
+Nonetheless, dysregulated RNA editing at recoding events can be calculated employing the Mann-Whitney U-test described in <a href="https://www.ncbi.nlm.nih.gov/pubmed/30760294">Silvestris et al. (2019)</a> or the statistical pipeline proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/30559470">Tran et al. (2019)</a> Both pipelines are embedded with the get_DE_events.py script.</p>

 > command lines

 </body>